The Serviette encourages people to share their tables in a way that bridges cultural and religious gaps, shows creativity, and serves others.

 My life is a lively mix of continents, cultures and conversations.
 I've fed and been fed at tables in four continents so far.
 I grew up in South America attending an international school with kids from around the world.
 I spent most of my twenties in North America (where my parents come from) and then I ate daal and roti for a few years in South Asia.
 Now I live in Western Europe — Germany, to be exact — one of the most culturally diverse places I have ever lived.
-My husband and I are of different nationalities, which means that even when it's just the two of us, we have cross-cultural conversation.
+Mr. Serviette (my husband) and I are of different nationalities, which means that even when it's just the two of us, we have cross-cultural conversation.

 Even when it's just the two of us, we have intercultural conversation.

-My husband and I are learning about opening our home to people of all faiths and cultures, sharing meals and conversation.
+We are learning about opening our home to people of all faiths and cultures, sharing meals and conversation.
 We just know that our lives have been changed by families and individuals who were generous enough to open their homes to us in the past, and we want to learn to have a home where people of all faiths feel welcomed and wanted — where we can have conversations about things that really matter.